Amy’s Kitchen Supports Non-GMO Food

 Why The Concern About GMOs?

 There is a clear distinction between traditional breeding of crops and varieties (which we support) and the new technology of genetic engineering, which crosses species that could never be crossed in nature.
-We don’t use GMO ingredients because we, and many of our consumers, are uncertain of their safety.

 How Amy’s Provides Non-GMO Food

 We Choose Organic